 The duo, now nearing 50, perform a series of tribute concerts to their dad.
 Ricky Nelson was a teen idol during the 1950s and ‘60s.
 He died in a private plane accident in the late 1980s.
 He challenged Elvis Presley as America’s teen idol.
 A clip that he and his dad – Ozzie – put together for their television series (“The Ozzie and Harriett Show”) is considered the first music video.

 The Nelson sons performed several of their dad’s hit songs and a few lesser known ones.
 They tossed in a few of their own, too.
 Since their dad passed away on New Year’s Eve, they found they can’t do a tribute concert around Dec.
 31 because it’s a difficult time for the family.
 Instead, they use the Hostfest as a time to celebrate Ricky’s life and legacy.
 The packed crowd supported the idea.

 As we were leaving the Hostfest, I was a little bummed I didn’t see a troll.
 Trolls play a role in Scandinavian folklore.
 They were creatures that lived in caves, mountains, or isolated rocky areas.
 They were not helpful to humans.
 As we were almost to the exit, what do I spy?
 It’s a troll, using a bush as camouflage.
 He stopped long enough for me to get photographic proof that he existed.

 Oh, and my dad would be proud; we left with Dala Christmas ornaments for the family.

 We had a great time in Minot at both the Scandinavian Heritage Park and the Norsk Hostfest.
-We recommend visiting the park anytime of the year.
-We also encourage you to visit the next Hostfest, which will celebrate its 40th anniversary.
+We recommend visiting the park any time of the year.
+We also encourage you to visit the next Hostfest, which will celebrate its 41st anniversary.

 Disclaimer: Thank you to Travel North Dakota for the complimentary tickets for Hostfest.
 However, all opinions and views are ours.